-Phase Three: Clean up thoroughly
+Phase Three: Clean Up Thoroughly

 Rinse the entire project with a cloth and clean water, again starting from the top and working downward.
 Wipe horizontal surfaces in one direction.
 Refold the cloth to expose a clean surface after each wipe.
 Rinse the cloth in the bucket of water and change the water often.

-Photo 16: Wash the floor
+Wash the Floor